PavanRangani/docs/docs/prd/limited-partnership/activity.md

 - Allows user to decide weather the task should be created or not for that particular investor
 - Activity can be approved only if there is at least one investor whose task is to be created.
 - Activity can't be approved until the audit information is locked.
+- Current wire instruction can be shown with each type of activity.

 #### Capital Call
 - For each investors, allows to enter the `Call Amount`.
 It is mandatory only if task is to be created for that investor.
-- On Approve, System creates a `Capital Call` task for the selected investors.
+- On Approve, System will creates a `Capital Call` task based on the selected template from the wire instructions tab for the selected investors.
+    - For e.g. Suppose the user selects `ABC` template for `John` investor in wire instruction tab.
+So now, when user creates the capital call tasks for John, system will create the capital call task for John using `ABC` template.
+- If the investor has one template selected and the user checks the `Initial Call` task, the system will create an initial capital call task instead of selected template.

 #### Distribution